• Skip to primary navigation

 How to make Maryland crab cakes on the grill

-I’ve worked in a lot of restaurants in my career and seen plenty of crab cake recipes.
+I’ve worked in a lot of restaurants in my 20+ year career and have seen plenty of crab cake recipes.
 Let me first say that if you put bell peppers or cheese in your smoked crab cakes then you need to stop immediately.

 Now another area of heated debate is what fillers to use to bind your smoked crab cake.
 Some folks say cubed white bread or saltines are best.
 Others use cornmeal or breadcrumbs.